Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Results and Analysis

-\end{itemize} \textbf{Fine-tuning Methods:} \begin{itemize} \item VocabFine~\citep{hamamci2024foundation}: This method fine-tunes only the projection layers of the image and text encoders in CT-CLIP while freezing all other pre-trained layers, preserving open-vocabulary capabilities. \item ClassFine~\citep{hamamci2024foundation}: This method adds and trains a new classification layer on CT-CLIP while optionally freezing the pre-trained layers to retain existing feature representations. \end{itemize} \textbf{Zero-shot Methods:} \begin{itemize} \item CT-CLIP~\citep{hamamci2024foundation}: This method employs a contrastive vision-language pretraining approach to align 3D chest CT volumes with radiology reports, utilizing a vision transformer for 3D CT and a text transformer for embedding generation.
+\textbf{Fine-tuning Methods.} VocabFine~\cite{hamamci2024foundation} fine-tunes only the projection layers of the image and text encoders in CT-CLIP while freezing all other pre-trained layers, preserving open-vocabulary capabilities.
+ClassFine~\cite{hamamci2024foundation} adds and trains a new classification layer on CT-CLIP while optionally freezing the pre-trained layers to retain existing feature representations.

-\item BIUD~\citep{cao2024bootstrapping}: This method aligns 3D CT images with 2D X-ray images through a language-guided retrieval strategy and enhances alignment using robust contrastive learning and entity-focused masking. \item Merlin~\citep{blankemeier2024merlin}: This method employs multi-task learning to process 3D abdominal CT volumes, by integrating structured electronic health record data and unstructured radiology reports, optimizing binary cross-entropy and InfoNCE losses to achieve effective vision-language alignment. \item fVLM~\citep{anonymous2024largescale}: This method utilizes fine-grained contrastive learning for anatomy-level alignment between CT images and radiology reports.
-It addresses false negatives with a dual reduction strategy and employs co-teaching to improve semantic representation and diagnostic accuracy. \end{itemize}
+\textbf{Zero-shot Methods.} CT-CLIP~\cite{hamamci2024foundation} employs a contrastive vision-language pretraining approach to align 3D chest CT volumes with radiology reports, utilizing a vision transformer for 3D CT and a text transformer for embedding generation.
+BIUD~\cite{cao2024bootstrapping} aligns 3D CT images with 2D X-ray images through a language-guided retrieval strategy and enhances alignment using contrastive learning and entity-focused masking.
+Merlin~\cite{blankemeier2024merlin} employs multi-task learning to process 3D abdominal CT volumes by integrating structured electronic health record data and unstructured radiology reports, optimizing binary cross-entropy and InfoNCE losses to achieve effective vision-language alignment.
+DCFormer~\cite{ates2025dcformer} proposes a lightweight 3D vision-language encoder using decomposed convolutions for efficient volumetric representation learning; integrated into a CLIP framework, it reduces computational cost while maintaining strong alignment between CT images and radiology reports.
+X2CT-CLIP~\cite{you2025x2ct} introduces a tri-modal contrastive learning framework that aligns CXRs with 3D CT volumes and CT reports in a shared latent space, transferring knowledge from pretrained CT encoders to a CXR encoder using simulated image triplets to enable CT-level multi-abnormality detection from CXRs. fVLM~\cite{shui2025large} utilizes fine-grained contrastive learning for anatomy-level alignment between CT images and radiology reports, addressing false negatives with a dual reduction strategy and employing co-teaching to improve semantic representation.